Tooth decay: Treatment

-In certain cases, endodontic therapy may be necessary for the restoration of a tooth.
+In certain cases, endodontic therapy may be necessary to restore a tooth.
 Endodontic therapy, also known as a "root canal", is recommended if the pulp in a tooth dies from infection by decay-causing bacteria or from trauma.
 In root canal therapy, the pulp of the tooth, including the nerve and vascular tissues, is removed along with decayed portions of the tooth.
 The canals are instrumented with endodontic files to clean and shape them, and they are then usually filled with a rubber-like material called gutta percha.
 The tooth is filled, and a crown can be placed.
 Upon completion of root canal therapy, the tooth is non-vital, as it is devoid of any living tissue.

 An extraction can also serve as treatment for dental caries.
 The removal of the decayed tooth is performed if the tooth is too severely damaged from the decay process to be effectively restored.
 Extractions are sometimes considered if the tooth lacks an opposing tooth or will probably cause further problems in the future, as may be the case for wisdom teeth.
 Extractions may also be preferred by people unable or unwilling to undergo the expense or difficulties in restoring the tooth.

 Recent studies from the University of Michigan demonstrated that silver diamine fluoride (SDF) is effective in stopping tooth decay when applied to the teeth of young children.
 The silver ions in SDF denature bacterial proteins and enzymes, effectively killing cariogenic bacteria such as Streptococcus mutans.